Gavin-OP/CSCI3100-ChatU/backend/README.md

     ```javascript
     {
         "message": "unlike successful.",
-        "action_status": true
+        "action_status": true //if the user clicks the like button again after s/he likes it, this
+                              //boolean being true means that this user's id has now been removed from the like list of this tweet
+                              //(successful unlike the tweet)
     }
     ```

 #### `/tweet/dislike/:tweetId`

-- Usage: When a user clicks the dislike button of a tweet, add the user's id to the dislike list of this tweet
+- Usage: When the dislike button of a tweet is grey and a user clicks it, add the user's id to the dislike list of this tweet

 - GET

+- Input: a int-type var named tweetId, which is the id of the tweet for which the user clicks the dislike button

 - Output: